 The <zone text> is the descriptive text for the zone.
-The <event text> is one of the following:

-Zone Events Text Event Text Meaning Activate This zone has become Active (distinct from Alarm state).
+Zone Events Text Event Text Meaning Activate This zone has become Active (distinct from Alarm 11001 1400 state).
 Output points mapped to the zone become operated.
-Alarm One or more of the detectors in this zone has gone into Alarm.
+Alarm One or more of the detectors in this zone has gone into 112 0 2 111 Alarm.
 Alarm ACK'D The alarm on this zone has been acknowledged by a user.
 Alarm clear The alarm on this zone has cleared.
 Alarm Test A test of the processing of alarm conditions in this zone Start has been started.
-Auto Disable This zone has been automatically disabled/ isolated, for example following operation and restoration of the NZ Silence Alarms keyswitch.
 Auto Reset Test Auto-Reset mode has been started for this zone.
-Auto Reset Timeout Auto-Reset mode for this zone has been cancelled due to a timeout period with no new alarms.
+Auto Reset Auto-Reset mode for this zone has been cancelled due Timeout to a timeout period with no new alarms.
 Bad Event The event code wasn't recognised by this panel.
 Deactivate This zone has stopped being Active.
-De-operate All output devices in this zone have been switched out De operace of the operated condition.
-Disable/Enable This zone has been disabled/enabled by an operator Dibubie, mabie command respectively.
+De-operate All output devices in this zone have been switched out - of the operated condition.
+Disable/Enable This zone has been disabled/enabled by an operator command respectively.
 Fault One or more of the devices in this zone is faulty.
 Fault clear All faults on this zone have cleared.
 Fault Test A test of the processing of fault conditions in this zone Start has been started.
 Fault Test Stop A fault test has been terminated by an operator.
 First alarm A detector mapped to this zone has signalled alarm, but the zone alarm is not signalled yet because the alarm is being investigated (AAF alarm) or a second point in alarm is required (the zone is programmed for dual-hit operation).
 Input activated An input point mapped to this zone has become Active Input (distinct from Alarm) or has stopped being Active, deactivated respectively.
 Normal This zone has returned to normal.
 Operate One or more non-disabled output devices in this zone have been switched into the operated condition.
 Operate Test An Operate Test command has been issued for this Start zone.
-This will result in all the zone's output points Pre-alarm being test-operated.
-One or more of the detectors in this zone is in a pre- rie-atatill alarm condition.
+This will result in all the zone's output points being test-operated.
+Pre-alarm One or more of the detectors in this zone is in a pre- alarm condition.
 Pre-Alarm clear The pre-alarm condition on this zone has cleared.
 Reset This zone has been reset by an operator command.
 Test Abort The current test on this zone has been cancelled.
 Test Fail The current test on this zone has failed.
 Test Pass The current test on this zone has passed.
-110 Sunon (100) on this 2010 has passed.